Wine tours in Tuscany - About Angie - +39 3333185705 - email@example.com

-What kind of wine is Chianti?
 Well, Chianti is a dry, red wine that comes from a specific region in Tuscany – the Chianti region.
 Chianti grapes do not exist, rather, the Chianti red wine is made from Sangiovese grapes grown in the Chianti region.
-Chianti Classico comes from an even smaller region within the Chianti region where the Chianti grapes are grown.
+Chianti Classico comes from an even smaller region within the Chianti region.

 One well-known brand of Chianti is Ruffino Chianti, a DOCG dating all the way back to 1877, when it was first produced.
-Ruffino Chianti is extremely well known in the United States because prior to World War I it was the only Chianti exported from Italy to the United States, making it a sort of Italian wine ambassador all around the world.
+Ruffino Chianti is extremely well known in the United States because prior to World War I it was the only Chianti exported from Italy to the United States.
+It was a sort of Italian wine ambassador all around the world.
 Ruffino Chianti is made with a minimum of 70% Sangiovese grapes plus other red varietals such as Merlot or Cabernet Sauvignon.

 The Chianti Classico region embodies both Florence and Siena, and covers 71,800 hectares of land.
 There are varying types of Chianti, including those hailing from S. Casciano in Val di Pesa, Greve in Chianti, Tavarnelle Val di Pesa, Barberino Val d’Elsa, Poggibonsi, Radda in Chianti, Castellina in Chianti, Gaiole in Chianti, and Castelnuovo Berardenga.
 According to the Consorzio Vino Chianti Classico, the Chianti winemaker guild, Chianti Classico is distinguishable from Chianti, and the rules for its production call for a minimum ratio of 80% Sangiovese grapes.
 Other permitted grapes are Canaiolo, Colorino, Cabernet Sauvignon or Merlot.